philipperemy/name-dataset/README.md

 # First and Last Names Dataset
 The biggest dataset of Names, worldwide.
+All the countries supported.

 - 473,769 first names
 - 1,172,184 last names